pablo-icm/emm/content/publication/pierella-karlusich-robust-2023/index.md

   lineages containing chloroplasts.
 Genetic surveys of phytoplankton communities generally consist of PCR amplification of bacterial (16S), nuclear (18S) and/or chloroplastic (16S) rRNA marker genes from DNA extracted from environmental samples.
-However, our appreciation of phytoplankton abundance or biomass is limited by PCR‐amplification biases, rRNA gene copy number variations across taxa, and the fact that rRNA genes do not provide insights into metabolic traits such as photosynthesis.
-Here, we targeted the photosynthetic gene psbO from metagenomes to circumvent these limitations: the method is PCR‐free, and the gene is universally and exclusively present in photosynthetic prokaryotes and eukaryotes, mainly in one copy per genome.
-We applied and validated this new strategy with the size‐fractionated marine samples collected by Tara Oceans, and showed improved correlations with flow cytometry and microscopy than when based on rRNA genes.
+However, our appreciation of phytoplankton abundance or biomass is limited by PCR-amplification biases, rRNA gene copy number variations across taxa, and the fact that rRNA genes do not provide insights into metabolic traits such as photosynthesis.
+Here, we targeted the photosynthetic gene psbO from metagenomes to circumvent these limitations: the method is PCR-free, and the gene is universally and exclusively present in photosynthetic prokaryotes and eukaryotes, mainly in one copy per genome.
+We applied and validated this new strategy with the size-fractionated marine samples collected by Tara Oceans, and showed improved correlations with flow cytometry and microscopy than when based on rRNA genes.
 Furthermore, we revealed unexpected features of the ecology of these ecosystems, such as the high abundance of picocyanobacterial aggregates and symbionts in the ocean, and the decrease in relative abundance of phototrophs towards the larger size classes of marine dinoflagellates.
-To facilitate the incorporation of psbO in molecular‐based surveys, we compiled a curated database of textgreater18,000 unique sequences.
-Overall, psbO appears to be a promising new gene marker for molecular‐based evaluations of entire phytoplankton communities.  ,   see also the Perspective by Georgina L. Brennan'
+To facilitate the incorporation of psbO in molecular-based surveys, we compiled a curated database of textgreater18,000 unique sequences.
+Overall, psbO appears to be a promising new gene marker for molecular-based evaluations of entire phytoplankton communities.  ,   see also the Perspective by Georgina L. Brennan'
 links: